Student Success Coaches assisting a Duquesne family at FAST 2023.

 The Duquesne University chapter was established on November 15, 1983.
 The students who are honored at this ceremony earned a cumulative grade point average of at least 3.5 at the end of their first semester at Duquesne University.

-The Learning Skills Center is offering both, in-person and online, tutoring for the Spring 2023 Semester.
-In-person tutoring will be held in our reserved classrooms, and online tutoring will be conducted via Zoom.
-We will also present the Exam Review Workshops via Zoom.
+Our Learning Skills Center offers both in-person and online, tutoring.
+In-person tutoring will be held in our reserved classrooms, and online tutoring is conducted via Zoom.
+We also present an Exam Review Workshops via Zoom.

 Students are able request for tutoring in three different ways: